Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Dimensions (HWD): 1.65 x 3.85 x 3.85 inches

 Google’s smallest smart speaker is the perfect entry point for smart home beginners or anyone who wants several smart speakers throughout the house.
-While the Nest Mini won't compare favorably to some of the larger (and pricier) speakers on our list, the latest version has surprisingly good sound for such a small package.
+While the Nest Mini won't compare favorably to some of the larger (and pricier) speakers on this list, the latest version has surprisingly good sound for such a small package.
 It also works as a Matter controller to support your Matter smart home devices.

 Connectivity: Wi-Fi (2.4 and 5 GHz), Bluetooth, Apple AirPlay